-We have audited the financial statements of Mid-America Regional Council (MARC) as of and for the year ended December 31, 2022, and have issued our report thereon dated June 27, 2023.
-Professional standards require that we provide you with information about our responsibilities under auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated January 24, 2023.
+We have audited the financial statements of Mid-America Regional Council (MARC) as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise MARC's basic financial statements, and have issued our report thereon dated June 26, 2024.
+Professional standards require that we provide you with information about our responsibilities under auditing standards generally accepted in the United States, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated January 23, 2024.
 Professional standards also require that we communicate to you the following information related to our audit.